Berlingieri Law, PLLC provides legal services to employees suffering from all types of employment discrimination and harassment at work.

 Every year or at the time of a pay change New York employers must provide employees a wage notice pursuant to NYLL-195(1) and on each payday a wage statements (paystubs) pursuant to NYLL-195(3).

-The Supreme Court may decide “Whether the prohibition in Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e-2(a)(1), against employment discrimination “because of . . . sex” encompasses discrimination based on an individual’s sexual orientation.”
+The Supreme Court will decide “Whether the prohibition in Title VII of the Civil Rights Act of 1964, 42 U.S.C. § 2000e-2(a)(1), against employment discrimination “because of . . . sex” encompasses discrimination based on an individual’s sexual orientation.”

 The Supreme Court may want to take up the Zarda question to avoid an inevitable Circuit-Split and incongruous application of Title VII.

 The last conference for the selection committee of Justices could have granted the Zarda petition for certiorari should be heard by the 9 Justices was set for December 3, 2018, however it has since been rescheduled.

 The Supreme Court will have to decide whether it wants to hear the Second Circuit case in its upcoming 2019 term.

 Minimum wages laws could be changing nationwide in the upcoming legislative sessions.
 As the new year approaches and this year’s legislative sessions wind down, we look to the future of Minimum Wage laws.

 Congressional lawmakers in Washington may seek to raise the federal minimum wage in the upcoming sessions of congress.
 The current federal minimum wage $7.25 an hour for close to 10 years.
 Congress members may introduce a new or modified version of the the Raise the Wage Act, to raise the federal minimum progressively to $15.00 over 7 years.
 The law will allow employers time to plan and may lead to job cuts.